The First Will Be Last and the Last First

 * "As the time approached for him to be taken up to heaven" -Luke already recorded that Jesus told his disciples what was to come.
 Luke 9:22 "And he said, "The Son of Man must suffer many things and be rejected by the elders, chief priests and teachers of the law, and he must be killed and on the third day be raised to life."
 The second time is Luke 9:44 "Listen carefully to what I am about to tell you: The Son of Man is going to be betrayed into the hands of men."
 Mark 9:30-32 record the same event as the second.

 * Luke uniquely records this event.
-Luke records many events unique to his gospel starting in Luke 9:51 (or 10:1) till Luke 18:14 (i.e., the sending of the seventy-two in 10:1-23, a unique visit to Martha and Mary's house in 10:38-42, ten healed of leprosy in 17:11-19).
+Luke records many events unique to his gospel.
+This unique record starts here in Luke 9:51 (or Luke 10:1) and continues to Luke 18:14 (i.e., the sending of the seventy-two in Luke 10:1-23, a unique visit to Martha and Mary's house in Luke 10:38-42, ten healed of leprosy in Luke 17:11-19).
 Much in these eight plus chapters are parables unique to Luke's gospel.
 (See a chart comparing Jesus' parables by using the link above.)
-Luke 18:15, Matthew 19:13, and Mark 10:13 all record the same event, people bringing little children to Jesus.
-The events only recorded in Luke's mid-chapters seems to document events that happened during Jesus' trip to Jerusalem for the Feast of Tabernacles (fall) as John 7:1 records and/or the Feast of Dedication which is in the winter as John 10:22 records.
+Luke 18:15, Matthew 19:13, and Mark 10:13 record the same event, people bringing little children to Jesus.
+The events only recorded in Luke's mid-chapters seems to document events that happened during Jesus' trip to Jerusalem for the Feast of Dedication (winter) as John 10:22 records.
 Jesus was crucified during the Feast of Passover (spring).
-If these facts are true than its possible that Luke 13:22, 31, 14:25 or Luke 17:11 or Luke 18:31 documents the start of Jesus' final trip to Jerusalem.
+If these facts are true then its possible that Luke 17:11 or possibly Luke 18:31 documents the start of Jesus' final trip to Jerusalem.
 (See chart to the right.)